Invasion percolation on the Poisson-weighted infinite tree: Invasion percolation on the PWIT

-If one wishes, at this point one can apply all the methodology of \cite{angel2006ipr} to see that corresponding results hold for invasion percolation on the PWIT: notably, convergence to the Poisson lower envelope, mutual singularity of IPC and IIC measures, and spectral asymptotics all hold for invasion percolation on the PWIT.
-We have not included the details as the development is essentially technical, requiring no significant ideas not already found in \cite{angel2006ipr}.
+If one wishes, at this point one can apply all the methodology of \cite {angel2006ipr} to see that corresponding results hold for invasion percolation on the PWIT: notably, convergence to the Poisson lower envelope, mutual singularity of IPC and IIC measures and spectral asymptotics all hold for invasion percolation on the PWIT.
+We have not included the details as the development is essentially technical, requiring no significant ideas not already found in~\cite{angel2006ipr}.

-Since $m(\lambda)=\lambda(1-\theta(\lambda))$, we also obtain the following corollary of Theorems~\ref{conditionalipc},~\ref{geom}, and~\ref{offbackbone} and Corollary~\ref{forwardsizes}, which is new as far as we know.
-For any $0 < p < 1$ let $D = \mathrm{Geometric}(p)$ and let $r=v_0,v_1,\ldots,v_D=v$ be a path of length $D$.
-For each $k=0,\ldots,D$, starting from $v_k$ grow a $\PGW(p)$ tree with root $v_k$.
+Since $m(\lambda)=\lambda(1-\theta(\lambda))$, we also obtain the following corollary of Theorems~\ref{conditionalipc},~\ref{geom} and~\ref{offbackbone} and Corollary~\ref{forwardsizes}, which is new as far as we know.
+For any $0 < p < 1$, let $D = \operatorname{Geometric}(p)$, and let $r=v_0,v_1,\ldots,v_D=v$ be a path of length $D$.
+For each $k\in\{ 0,\ldots,D\}e$, starting from $v_k$ grow a $\PGW(p)$ tree with root $v_k$.
 This yields a triple $(T,r,v)_p$. \begin{cor} Fix any $0 < p < 1$ and let $(T,r,v)_p$ have the distribution described above.
 Then conditional on $|T|$, $T$ is distributed as $\PGW(p)$ conditioned to have size $|T|$, and $v$ is distributed as a uniformly random node of $T$.
 Furthermore, let $y=m^{-1}(p)$.
-Then for all $n \geq 1$, $\p{|T|=n}$ is given by the right-hand side of (\ref{forwardsizeeq}). \end{cor}
+Then for all $n \geq1$, ${\mathbf{P}}\{|T|=n\}$ is given by the right-hand side of (\ref{forwardsizeeq}). \end{cor}

-We now turn to the proof of Theorem \ref{geom}.
+We now turn to the proof of Theorem~\ref{geom}.
 Recall that for $y > 1$, $m(y)$ is the dual parameter for $y$.
 We will make use of the following easy (and known) lemma. \begin{lem} Let $T$ be a Cayley tree of order $n$ with root $r$, and let $v$ be a uniformly random node in $T$.
 Then

-where $(n)_{k}=n(n-1)...(n-k+1)$. \end{lem} \begin{proof} We view $T$ as a doubly-rooted tree with roots $r$ and $v$.
-By removing the edges on the path from $r$ to $v$, we obtain a forest of $d_T(r,v)$ rooted trees, whose roots are ordered (as $r=v_1,\ldots,v_k=v$, say).
-The number of such forests is ${n \choose k} k! \cdot (k n^{n-k-1})$ (see, for example, \cite{moon70counting}, Theorem 3.2).
-The result follows by dividing by the total number of doubly-rooted trees on $n$ labelled vertices, which is $n^n$ by Cayley's formula. \end{proof}
+where $(n)_{k}=n(n-1)\cdots(n-k+1)$. \vadjust{\goodbreak} \end{lem} \begin{pf} We view $T$ as a doubly-rooted tree with roots $r$ and $v$.
+By removing the edges on the path from $r$ to $v$, we obtain a forest of $d_T(r,v)$ rooted trees, whose roots are ordered (as $r=v_1,\ldots ,v_k=v$, say).
+The number of such forests is $({n \atop k}) k! \cdot(k n^{n-k-1})$; see, for example,~\cite{moon70counting}, Theorem 3.2.
+The result follows by dividing by the total number of doubly-rooted trees on $n$ labeled vertices, which is~$n^n$ by Cayley's formula. \end{pf}